espresso/espresso/README.md

 What if i need to remount a bunch of actions to a new root?
 Say from /news to /headlines?
 Refactoring?
 Using vars/constants in names?
 No, Thanks.

-How do i setup multiple actions?<br/>
+How do i setup multiple actions?<br>
 How do i find out the currently running action?

 What if i do a request like "/book/100/?id=200"?
 What?
 Should i use unique param names?
 No, thanks.